Skip to content

 1 kg honey

-2 handfuls of twigs (from spruce, fir or pine)
+2 handfuls of fir tips (from spruce, fir or pine)

 Mix the apple cider vinegar with the honey until it has completely dissolved.
-Place the twigs loosely in a glass jar.
-Pour the vinegar mixture over them up to the brim.
-Close the jar and leave it on the windowsill for 6 weeks.
+Loosely place the fir tips in a jar.
+Pour the vinegar mixture over them to the rim.
+Close the jar and let it sit on the windowsill for 6 weeks.
 Shake regularly.
 Then strain into bottles.

-The tree branch sour honey is beneficial for coughs and colds.
-It strengthens you from the inside.
-Take 1 tablespoon pure 3 times a day or dilute it with 1/8l water.
+Fir tip sour honey is soothing for coughs and colds.
+It strengthens you from within.
+Take 1 tablespoon 3 times daily pure or dilute it with 1/8l of water.

-Nature, herbs, but also sustainability and organic are very much on trend these days - why do you think that is?
+Nature, herbs, but also sustainability and organic are very much "in vogue" now - why do you think that is?

-We live in a highly technological and fast-moving society.
-We consume constantly and are slowly realizing that it does not satisfy us in a sustainable way.
+We live in a highly technical and fast-paced society.
+We consume non-stop and are slowly realizing that it doesn't fulfill us sustainably.
 The effects of our lifestyle on nature are also becoming increasingly obvious.
-Environmental pollution, persistent chemicals in our clothing, on our fields, in our means of transport, climate change are with us all the time.
-People who want to maintain the balance in nature know that things must and can be done differently.
+Environmental pollution, persistent chemicals in our clothing, on our fields, in our means of transport, and climate change are constant companions.
+People who want to maintain the balance in nature know that it must be done differently and can be done differently.

-Nature is smart, we can learn from it and work with it.
-Stepping FORWARD to a more modest way of life that leaves less of a negative mark on our environment and the world at large is the smart way that ultimately means "survival".
+Nature is intelligent; we can learn from it and work with it.
+The step FORWARD into a more modest way of life that leaves fewer negative traces in our environment and worldwide is the smart path, which ultimately means "survival."

-The exploitative actions of the richest countries in the In my opinion, the world is currently developing into an evolutionary dead end.
+The exploitative actions of the richest countries in the world are currently developing, in my opinion, into an evolutionary dead end.

-Those who want to live close to nature, with the smallest possible footprint (not just CO2), are already in the process of developing further.
+Those who want to live in harmony with nature, with the smallest possible footprint (not just CO2), are already evolving.

-In my opinion, we should question the term "sustainability" as often as possible, because here too we often have quick, pseudo-solutions to satisfy our conscience without questioning the overall impact that the production of "sustainable" products has on the environment as a whole.
+In my opinion, we should question the term "sustainability" as often as possible, because here too we often have quick superficial solutions for our conscience, without questioning the overall impact that the production of "sustainable" products has on the entire environment.
 Or how durable and recyclable products are.
-For example: is a newly produced T-shirt made of organic cotton more sustainable than a run-of-the-mill shirt from a second-hand shop that can still be worn for three years?
+For example: Is a newly produced T-shirt made of organic cotton more sustainable than an ordinary T-shirt from a second-hand store that can still be worn for 3 years?

-I don't know the answer to these questions either.
-My solution is to reduce my consumption of new products as much as possible and to use goods that have already been produced, even if they are not considered "sustainable", for as long as they last.
-I have had my smartphone for at least 6 years.
-I buy most of my clothes second-hand (regardless of the brand).
-I wash aluminum foil if I have been given food wrapped in it.
-I prefer plastic bags to paper bags because they last longer and are produced using far fewer resources.
-And I have been driving the same small car with 5l / 100 km for 10 years and I will drive it until it rusts away under my feet (which has unfortunately already started ;))
+I don't know the answer to these questions either, my solution is to reduce my consumption of new products as much as possible, and to use already produced goods, even if they are not considered "sustainable," for as long as they last.
+I've had my smartphone for at least 6 years.
+I buy my clothes mostly second-hand (regardless of brand).
+I wash aluminum foil if I get food wrapped in it, I prefer plastic bags to paper bags because they last longer and are produced with much less resource consumption.
+And I've been driving the same small car for 10 years with 5l / 100 km and I will drive it until it rusts out from under me (which has unfortunately already started ;))

-Why do we long to be more connected with nature and to live simply?
+Why is there also a longing in us to be more connected with nature and to simply live?

 We humans are part of nature.
 It has been scientifically proven that we can relax particularly well in the forest.
-The chirping of birds or the sound of the sea or a stream calms us down.
-The view of greenery or the forest reduces stress levels considerably.
-All elements that are evolutionarily anchored in us.
+That the chirping of birds or the sound of the sea or a stream calms us.
+That looking at greenery or a campfire significantly reduces stress levels.
+All elements that are evolutionarily anchored within us.
 Nature is our home.
-The longing for nature could therefore perhaps also be interpreted as "homesickness".
+The longing for nature could therefore perhaps also be interpreted as "homesickness."

-You can find out more about Gerda Holzmann at gruene-kraft.at .
-She is also the author of two books, which you can find here in her shop .
-Gerda is also on Instagram .
+You can find more about Gerda Holzmann at gruene-kraft.at.
+She is also the author of 2 books that you can find here in her shop.
+Gerda is also on Instagram.

 Karin from Naturspirit